 - Control System

-The Cyber-Physical Systems research group is headed by professor Shiyan Hu and consists of the researchers below, together with their doctoral students and master students.
+The Cyber-Physical Systems research group is headed by senior lecturer Francesco Flammini and consists of the researchers and doctoral students below (and the researchers' master students).

 - Anders Haggren Lecturer

 - Charilaos Skandylas Doctoral student